 The Selfish Gene (1976).
 30th Anniversary 2006 edition, published by the Oxford University Press, UK.

 The Dark Side of Christian History (1995).
 Published by Morningstar & Lark, Windermere, FL, USA.

 Fenn, Richard K.

 Key Thinkers in the Sociology of Religion (2009).
 A look at what 11 sociologists of religion think of "the sacred".
+Be warned that Fenn's book contains one chapter on each sociologist of religion but that his own mystical and specific take on 'the sacrad' is heavily intermingled with his commentary - see the book review for a proper description.
 Published by Continuum International Publishing Group, London, UK.
 [Book Review]

 Griffin, Donald R.

 Animal Minds (1992).
 The University of Chicago Press.